Willination/system-of-measurement-conversion-tool/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.

+Here is the live application hosted on Aws on a nginx server : http://34.228.19.36/ The backend is hosted on Aws Linux Instance on a Tomcat 10.1 server

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.